How to Make Money on Etsy with Digital Downloads

-So…what makes you qualified to teach me how to sell printables on Etsy?
+So…what makes you qualified to teach me how to make money on Etsy with digital downloads?

 I wanted to take a moment to show you not only the results that I’ve been so blessed to have over the past few years of managing my own Etsy shop, but also to give you an idea of the results that you could see yourself.

 Without boring you with all of the minute details, I started my Etsy shop selling business planners in August/September of 2018.
 There were tons of reasons why I actually started, but the one that sticks out to me most is the fear of continuing down a path of “living to work”.

 My story follows a pretty cliche, over-dramatic storyline of quiting my 9-to-5 and starting over from scratch, only to come out on top, happier than ever before.

 It was a rocky start (I only made like $45 in my first month in business), but after getting the swing of things, I made my first $1,000 in less than 4 months of selling planners on Etsy, plus I sustained and INCREASED my income long-term.
 And now I’ve been getting great results for myself and others for over 4 years!